IP Audits

 Does an audit reduce risk?

 Quite possibly.
-It can help prevent disputes by identifying potential infringements early and ensure you are compliant with licences and agreements.
+For example, it can help prevent disputes by identifying potential infringements early and ensuring you are compliant with licences and agreements.

 How does an IP audit help with investment?

 Investors often ask for evidence of strong IP protection.
-An audit shows that you take IP seriously and that your assets are in order once all recommended measures are put in place following the audit report.
-This increases confidence in your business.
-Many businesses neglect their IP and it costs them.
+Having an audit conducted will show that you take IP seriously.
+Following an audit, you can then put all your IP assets in order by taking account of all the recommended measures set out in the audit report.
+This increases investor confidence in your business because it shows that you are ‘switched on’.
+Many businesses neglect their IP, which can be self-defeating and costly.

 Will an audit help with international expansion?

 Yes, quite likely.
-It highlights whether your rights are protected in territories you plan to enter and whether you may need to secure additional IP rights.
+It will highlight whether your rights are protected in territories you plan to enter and whether you may need to secure additional IP rights.

 Is an audit useful for small businesses?